-This might seem like overkill, but remember, you are in a rainforest and not following a trail.
-Gardening gloves help navigate through thick, tangled vines and allow you to grab on to plants and tree branches for support while hiking.
-Gloves provide protection from nettles and thorns.
+This might seem overkill, but remember, you are in a rainforest and not following a trail.
+Gardening gloves help navigate through thick, tangled vines and allow you to grab onto plants and tree branches for support while hiking.
+Gloves are helpful and provide protection from nettles and thorns.

-When I went trekking the DRC, gardening gloves weren’t needed because the vegetation was manageable, but gloves are recommended for Uganda and Rwanda.
+When I trekked the DRC, gardening gloves weren’t needed because the vegetation was manageable, but gloves are recommended for Uganda and Rwanda.

 Clothes for Mountain Gorilla Trek

 - Long Pants: Long trousers will protect you from things like scratches and ants.
-I use Athleta pants since they are stylish, practical, and water-resistant.
-Click to see my recommendation.
+If the pants are water-resistant, that’s even better.

-Long-Sleeved Shirt or Jacket: Even if you get hot, it’s smart to protect your arms from insects and plants with thorns.
+- Long-Sleeved Shirt or Jacket: Even if you get hot, it’s wise to protect your arms from insects and plants with thorns.